abdnh/anki-asr/README.md

 This will list each supported language's code and name.
 The language code is what you have to provide to the `lang` option.

+## Transcription tasks

+In the window under _Tools > Speech Recognition for Anki > Task List_ you can see a list of files transcribed since starting Anki and their status (running, finished successfully or with an error) and the resulting transcriptions.

 ## Advanced

 ### Custom providers